-Additional COM-1A Appoint or designate a community planning liaison officer.
+Additional tional COM-1A Appoint or designate a community planning liaison officer.
 Relevant Strategies The planning liaison officer can facilitate communication and address residents' concerns regarding noise and chemicals and act as a base representative and point of contact for residents, businesses, jurisdictions, and other relevant agencies and organizations.
 COM-4E Create a sharing portal.
-A sharing portal on the WPRCOG website will allow interested community members the ability to view progress, best practices, and other important details on the ongoing implementation phase. lssue COM-4 the recommendations.
-Implementing the CUP recommendations will require ongoing coord between equity stakeholders to monitor progress, address potential lessons learned and successes that other CUP partner communities r challenges, and share Strategy Establish a CUP Implementation Phase Committee.
+A sharing portal on the WPRCOG website will allow interested comr progress, best practices, and other important details on the ongoing Issue COM-4 There will need to be an effective collaboration plan to im the recommendations. plement Implementing the CUP recommendations will require ongoing coord between equity stakeholders to monitor progress, address potential lessons learned and successes that other CUP partner communities r challenges, and share Strategy Establish a CUP Implementation Phase Committee.
 COM-4A The existing CUP Steering Committee members should be invited to become charter members of the WPAFB CUP Implementation Phase Committee.
 As the Committee is established and evolves, new stakeholder groups should be invited to join/participate as appropriate.
 The WPAFB CUP Implementation Phase Committee should meet regularly, as agreed upon by the Committee.
 The Committee should review the CUP recommendations and track the implementation efforts and accomplishments.
 One vital Committee goal is monitoring emerging issues from both the community and Air Force perspectives to ensure long-term military operational utility and compatibility as missions evolve.
 The WPRCOG is recommended as the lead agency in developing and managing the CUP Implementation Phase Committee to continue the momentum created through the CUP process.
-The CUP Implementation Phase Committee is a transitional precursor to standing up a WPAFB Partnership Committee .
+The CUP Implementation Phase Committee is a transitional precursor to standing up a WPAFB Partnership Committee.
 Responsible Party WPRCOG Partners Wright-Patterson AFB Clark, Greene, Montgomery, and Miami Counties Dayton Development Coalition Miami Conservancy District Other public agencies as needed Strategy Types Timeframe Priority High